kirbyfan64/TSC/tsc/docs/pages/translating.md

 std::cout << _("Hello, world") << std::endl;
 ~~~~~~~~~~~~~~~~~~

-This way, `xgettext` as called by `rake potfile` will find the string
+This way, `xgettext` as called by `make potfile` will find the string
 and add it to the `.pot` file so that translators can find it.
 The
 `UTF8_()` macro is specific to translation of CEGUI strings (see
 below).